gniax/Dofus-Giftcode-Validator/README.md

 ```
 git clone https://github.com/gniax/dofus-giftcard-validator/
 npm install
-node index.js
 ```

-Then place your accounts (username:password) into accounts.txt and at least one proxy into proxies.txt
+Then place your accounts (username:password) into accounts.txt and at least one proxy into proxy.txt

 #### Do not forget to edit these lines in **index.js** !
 ```